sbseltzer/VersionMacros/README.md

 - `CustomPrebuildHeaders` is a list of header file paths to auto-generate `MacroReplacements` for.
 It will only consider simple `#define` directives that use the `UE_VERSION_*` macros seen in `VersionMacros.h` (excluding the `WITHIN` macro).
 It does not actually compile the header file, so complex macros that use arithmatic or logical operators will be ignored.
 - `AllowDynamicVersionMacroReplacements` does the same thing as `MacroReplacements` but without requiring you to modify the dictionary.
 Instead, it will interpret lines of the form `#if <0 or 1> // UE_VERSION_*(major,minor)` to match the macros defined in `VersionMacros.h`.
 - `AllowObjectPtrReplacements` provides backward/forward compatibility with `TObjectPtr`, which is a common issue for UE4/UE5 cross-compatibility.

-To add the build scripts to your own plugin:
-1. Copy the `Resources/BuildScripts/` folder to your plugin `Resources/` folder.
-2. Copy the `"PreBuildSteps"` section from `VersionMacros.uplugin` to your `.uplugin` file.
-3. Modify the prebuild scripts as needed for your plugin.
-Use the `PrebuildConfig.py` file to customize to your project needs.

 Here's how it works:
 1. When you start a build, your `.uplugin` file will execute its `"PreBuildSteps"` in your host platform shell.